Aleutian Islands campaign: Killisnoo Herring Plant

-About 50 miles south of Funter Bay was the derelict Killisnoo Herring plant.
-Operations there began in the 1870s; in 1928 almost all of the housing burnt down leaving only the industrial plant a few nearby buildings as a result if the fire by the 1930 census the population had plummeted to only three people from around 300 before the fire.
+About 50 mi south of Funter Bay was the derelict Killisnoo Herring plant.
+Operations there began in the 1870s; in 1928 almost all of the housing burnt down, leaving only the industrial plant and a few nearby buildings.
+By the 1930 census the population had plummeted to only three people from around 300 before the fire.

-When the villagers of Atka arrived here around 25 June 1942 the available buildings included three houses, five cabins, a bunkhouse, a warehouse, a machine shop a shed and a store.
-Most of the buildings were unheated not built for winter occupation and the villagers had been unable to bring any luggage.
-The villagers were left there with some bedding and 4 days worth of food and receive little federal attention thereafter and were largely left to fend for themselves.
+When the villagers of Atka arrived here around 25 June 1942 the available buildings included three houses, five cabins, a bunkhouse, a warehouse, a machine shop, a shed and a store.
+Most of the buildings were unheated, not built for winter occupation, and the villagers had been unable to bring any luggage.
+The villagers were left there with some bedding and four days' worth of food and received little federal attention thereafter and were largely left to fend for themselves.
 Like at the other camps Killisnoo suffered from poor water sources, poor sanitation, lack of plumbing and inadequate tools.
-Of the 83 villagers re-settled at Killisnoo, 17 died during the war due to the conditions of the camp.
+Of the 83 villagers resettled at Killisnoo, 17 died during the war due to the conditions of the camp.

 Wrangell Institute

 The residents of Nikolski, Akutan, Unalaska, Makushin and Kashega were taken to a tent city that was quickly erected on the grounds of the Wrangell Institute, a boarding school set up by the Bureau of Indian Affairs in 1932, a few miles south of the town of Wrangell while more permanent accommodation was made ready.
 After the villagers were sent to the other camps the children were sent to the institute for schooling.

-The first villagers arrived on July 13 consisting of 41 people from Akutan, 18 from Biorka, 20 from Kashega, 8 from Makushin, 72 from Nikolski and 1 from Unalaska.
-The remainder of the Unalaskans arrived there in the following weeks however sources differ on the date and the number of arrivals.
+The first villagers arrived on July 13, consisting of 41 people from Akutan, 18 from Biorka, 20 from Kashega, 8 from Makushin, 72 from Nikolski and 1 from Unalaska.
+The remainder of the Unalaskans arrived there in the following weeks; however, sources differ on the date and the number of arrivals.
 The villagers were moved on and the camp was dismantled by early September.